nytud/emtsv/README.md

-# emTSV
+# e-magyar-tsv

+e-magyar text processing system -- new version

+ * new architecture: inter-module communication system via tsv format
+ * command line interface
+ * REST API
-TSV style format and REST API for e-magyar implemented in Python
+ * implemented in Python

  __8 Nov 2018 MILESTONE#1__ =
 morphological analysis + POS tagging
 (emMorph + emLem + emTag) tested and works.
 Also on a 1 million word chunk of text. :)

-This is a quick and dirty RFC implementation.
-Bugs can happen!
-Please leave feedback!
+If a bug is found please leave feedback.

 ## Requirements